soumo-git/Delta/README.md

 - 📹 **Video Streaming**: Parents get live video feeds of what the kid’s up to.
 (Spoiler: it’s usually TikTok, Instagram, or staring blankly at a wall.)
 - 🎤 **Mic Streaming**: Live mic feed to parent for live audio monetoring.
 Just listen and chill, baby.
 - 🛰️ **Location Monitoring**: Just hit on the start button and you'll get live location.
-- 📩 **SMS Monetoring**: You can see all previous sms and all upcoming sms live.
+- 📩 **SMS Monitoring**: You can see all previous sms and all upcoming sms live.
 - 📞 **Call Monitoring**: All call logs in your parent's dashboard.
 (Call recording coming soon ☠️)
-- 💬 **Chat Monetoring**: All social media chats in parent's hand - Privacy left the chat.
+- 💬 **Chat Monitoring**: All social media chats in parent's hand - Privacy left the chat.
 (Working on it, but you can see the chat's - Just open the devoloper tools in ParentElectron app.)
 - 🔄 **Persistence**: Reboots?
 App restarts?
 The Child App just shrugs.
 Try harder, kid.
 - 🌑 **Dark Dashboard Vibes**: The Parent App is wrapped in a clean, scalable Electron UI—complete with cosmic particles swirling in the background.
 Because if you’re spying, might as well look cool.